pmiklos/orider/README.md

 This is a simplified version of a ride sharing.
 The driver posts the pick-up location and destination in advance in a carpooling bulletin board where people can sign up and join the rides.
-Once they arrive at the pick-up location, they scan the QR code displayed on the driver's mobile screen with their Byteball wallet app to check-in for the ride.
+Once they arrive at the pick-up location, they scan the QR code displayed on the driver's mobile screen with their Obyte wallet app to check-in for the ride.
 As soon as they are ready to leave, the driver closes the check-in period and the smart contract is sent out to the riders who make the payment.
 The driver gets notified about the incoming payments and when all have paid, the trip starts.
 When they reach the destination and the driver completes the trip, the GPS coordinates are read and transmitted to the